 - Follow agreed upon instructions and guidelines for care.

 - Understand their health problems and develop mutually agreed upon treatment goals, to the degree possible.

-- Provide accurate information, to the extent possible, that CGHC and their practitioner require to care for them, or to make an informed coverage determination.
+- Provide accurate information, to the extent possible, that CGHC and their provider require to care for them, or to make an informed coverage determination.

-- Use practitioners and providers affiliated with their health plan for health care benefits and services, except where services are authorized or allowed by their health plan, or in the event of emergencies.
+- Use in-network providers for health care benefits and services, except where services are authorized by their health plan, or in the event of emergencies.

-- Pay appropriate co-payments, coinsurance and deductibles to participating practitioners and providers when services are received.
+- Pay appropriate co-payments, coinsurance and deductibles to participating providers when services are received.